CS3219-AY2526Sem1/cs3219-ay2526s1-project-g01/ai/usage-log.md

 - Confirmed security: 2048-bit RSA key provides adequate security for JWT signing
 - Performance: Script generates keys quickly for development workflow
 - Keys can be directly copied to environment variables for JWT configuration

+---

+## Entry 49

+# Date/Time:

+2025-10-28 23:55

+# Tool:

+GitHub Copilot (model: Claude Sonnet 4)

+# Prompt/Command:

+"check through my middleware an controller and make it use the private and public jwt instead of the og one"

+# Output Summary:

+- Updated auth-controller.js handleLogin to sign JWT tokens using PRIVATE_JWK instead of JWT_SECRET
+- Added jose library imports: importJWK and exportPKCS8 for JWK to PEM conversion
+- Implemented private key import from environment variable with extractable flag
+- Converted imported JWK to PEM format using exportPKCS8 for jsonwebtoken compatibility
+- Updated basic-access-control.js middleware to verify tokens using PUBLIC_JWK
+- Added exportSPKI import for public key PEM conversion
+- Implemented public key import and PEM conversion in verifyAccessToken middleware
+- Maintained RS256 algorithm specification in both signing and verification
+- Preserved existing token payload structure (id only) and 1-day expiration

+# Action Taken:

+- [x] Accepted as-is
+- [ ] Modified
+- [ ] Rejected

+# Author Notes:

+- Validated asymmetric JWT flow: signing with PRIVATE_JWK, verification with PUBLIC_JWK
+- Confirmed jsonwebtoken library requires PEM format, not raw CryptoKey objects
+- Security: Separation of signing and verification keys allows services to verify without signing capability
+- Troubleshooting: Resolved "secretOrPrivateKey is not valid" and "CryptoKey is not extractable" errors
+- Performance: importJWK and PEM conversion add minimal overhead to JWT operations
+- Architecture: Enables distributed authentication where each service can verify tokens independently
+- Tested end-to-end: Token generation at login → Token verification in middleware → User authentication successful

+---